 One of my most helpful time saving routines is to marinade or pre-season chicken breasts and freeze them.
 I have a few favorite freezer friendly chicken marinades that are easy to assemble and really infuse flavor into chicken breasts.

 After the chicken breasts are prepped, I mix up the marinades and portion them in Food Saver bags.
+Each pouch gets about a pound of chicken.
 Some pouches will get 4 cutlets and some will get 6 depending on my meal plan for the week.
 To vacuum seal a Food Saver bag with liquid, I use the pulse feature to slowly pull out the air without making a mess of the marinade.
-You can watch my step-by-step video to see how it's done.

 I do also like to use a few dry rubs or seasonings.
 Penzeys have some great mixes!
 I really like their Bavarian and Tuscan Sunset blends.
 This time I used their BBQ rub.
 One other pouch of chicken got salt, pepper, onion powder and garlic powder in case I need a simple seasoning to go into a pasta or sandwich.
 All of my chicken pouches get some oil, even the dry rubs.
 Since there is basically no fat in a boneless-skinless chicken breast, you need the moisture.

 Traeger also has some dynamite rubs.
 My favorite is the citrus and black pepper rub for chicken, and my kids love that one as well!